YonaBMoreda/Asteroid-Test/assignment3/Refactoring.md

 # Assignment 3 - Refactoring

 For this assignment you will be refactoring products of another group.
-To that end this folder contains four folders: dyingCats, chatBots and howItsMade.
+To that end this folder contains three folders: dyingCats, chatBots and howItsMade.
 You can refactor any project, as long as it's **not the project you did for assignment 2.**
 These contain code from a group that completed that assignment.